Omvoh by is a Prescription medication manufactured, distributed, or labeled by Eli Lilly and Company. Drug facts, warnings, and ingredients follow.

 Mirikizumab-mrkz is a humanized IgG4 monoclonal antibody and is expected to be degraded into small peptides and amino acids via catabolic pathways in the same manner as endogenous IgG.

-Geometric mean (CV%) clearance was 0.0229 L/hours (34%) and the geometric mean (CV%) elimination half-life was 9.3 days (40%) in subjects with ulcerative colitis.
+In subjects with ulcerative colitis, the geometric mean (CV%) clearance was 0.0229 L/hours (34%) and the geometric mean (CV%) elimination half-life was 9.3 days (40%).
 Clearance is independent of dose.

 Specific Populations